RealAnimmo/Detect_Error_Message/README.md

 ## Description

 This script works with the Bag-of-words algorithm to calculate how freequent and important a word is for each document.
-After creating multiple slightly different datasets 1x with +-84.000 lines and 1x with 114.000 lines, from which +-29% contains of error messages.
+After creating multiple slightly different datasets 1x with +-84.000 lines and 1x with 114.000 lines, from which +-29% contains error messages.
 The datasets got splited into two sub-datasets: one containing only error messages and the other containing non-error messages.
 This division enables the calculation of the likelihood that a word is associated with either the error or non-error sub-dataset, extending to the evaluation of entire sentences.
 As a result, the script can determine the probability that a given sentence is an error message.